michielbdejong/documents/core-tools.md

 * backup
 * ...

-As a security measure, and to keep the design decentralized, coyote-listener will only accept requests to begin/stop being backup/failover for a service, and requests to switch authority.
+As a security measure, and to force ourselves to keep the design decentralized, coyote-listener will only accept requests to begin/stop being backup/failover for a service, and requests to switch authority.
 It will only accept these requests if it's configured to through its local coyote-crm instance.

 New signups from the webshop are posted to the coyote-crm instance of the server that will host them (in fact, the whole buying pipeline can be part of the coyote-crm web interface).

 # minion

-The minion runs on one server, to make sure that that server either reaches the state the crm asked for, or send out an alarm.
+The minion runs on one server, to make sure that that server either reaches the state the crm asked for, or sends out an alarm.

-The actuators are the scripts that the minion uses to execute the tasks we automate (update a config, send an email, make an API call)
+The actuators are the scripts that the minion uses to execute the tasks we automate (update a config, send an email, make an API call, ...)

 minion-repos     ->
 minion-backends  ->